texas durable power of attorney texas durable power of attorney

 How does a DPOA differ from a regular power of attorney?

 A DPOA differs from a regular power of attorney in that it remains effective even if the principal becomes mentally incapacitated.
 In contrast, a regular power of attorney ends if the principal becomes incapacitated.
-The DPOA provides continuous authority, ensuring ongoing management of the principal’s affairs.
+The DPOA provides continuous authority, ensuring ongoing principal affairs management.

 What are the key requirements for a Texas DPOA?

 The key requirements for a Texas DPOA include that it must be in writing, signed by the principal, and notarized.
-The principal must also be mentally competent at the time of signing to provide informed consent, ensuring legal integrity and protection for both parties involved.
+The principal must also be mentally competent when signing to provide informed consent, ensuring legal integrity and protection for both parties involved.

 Can the scope of authority in a DPOA be customized?